benalexau/hash-bench/README.md

     hash-implementation[-qualifier]

-The ``hash`` portion denotes the underlying hash algorithm (and potential size disambiguation).
+The ``hash`` portion denotes the underlying hash specification (and potential size disambiguation).
 The ``implementation`` is a short abbreviation that identifes the implementation from those listed at the top of this document.
 A ``qualifier`` is used if the implementation has been tested in a specific mode.

-The published results page uses this naming convention to group related results.
-For example, all implementations of a particular hash are compared, and all available hashes from a particular implementation are compared.

 Invoke ``java -cp target/benchmarks.jar au.com.acegi.hashbench.HashBench`` to
 list all supported algorithm names.
 These are also displayed in the ``algo``